segersniels/segersniels/README.md

 # Niels Segers

-Hey there! 👋 My name is Niels, and I'm a full stack developer based in Belgium and father of two boys.
+Hey there! 👋 My name is Niels and I'm a full stack developer based in Belgium.
 Passionate about developer tooling, sharing knowledge and a keen interest in both frontend and backend technologies.

 What I have going on currently: